 - 1 teaspoon sea salt divided

 - 1 pound baby spinach, chopped

-- 14 ounce container firm or extra firm tofu, pressed and drained
+- 1 14-ounce container extra firm tofu pressed and drained

 - 3 tablespoons lemon juice